blinklet/learning/pelican-static-site/host-static-web-site.md

 I also assume you have provided your SSH public key to GitHub.
 If not, follow the instructions on *github.com* to [create and configure SSH authentication](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

 Log into your GitHub account and [create a new repository](https://docs.github.com/en/get-started/quickstart/create-a-repo).
 In this example, I named the repository *learning-with-code*, the same name as my local project directory.

 ![](/home/brian/Pictures/web-site-temp/010-github-repo-001.png)

-I chose not to create a *.gitignore* file because I already have one in my local repository.
+Do not create a *.gitignore* file because you already have one in your local repository.
 Click on the *Create repository* button.

+### Sync your local repository with GitHub

-Now sync your local Git repository with the remote GitHub repository:
+Now, sync your local Git repository with the remote GitHub repository:

 ```bash
 $ git remote add origin git@github.com:blinklet/learning-with-code.git